hermeznetwork/docs/docs/about/security.md

  [`snarkjs`](https://github.com/iden3/snarkjs) module for computing and validating the MPC ceremonies.
- The software is compatible with current [`powers of tau`](https://github.com/kobigurk/phase2-bn254), and it allows one to see the list of contributions of a given setup, to import a response, export a challenge of the ceremony or to verify if the whole process has been correctly computed.
+ The software is compatible with current [`powers of tau`](https://github.com/kobigurk/phase2-bn254), and it allows one to see the list of contributions of a given setup, to import a response, export a challenge of the ceremony, or to verify if the whole process has been correctly computed.
 Hermez’ contribution can be found [`here`](https://github.com/weijiekoh/perpetualpowersoftau/blob/master/0049_jordi_response/README.md)).

 ## Cryptography